zhuolugao/zhuolugao.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year PhD candidate in Finance at Copenhagen Business School.
+I am a 5th year PhD candidate in Finance at Copenhagen Business School.

-Research interests: Financial Intermediation, Credit Risk, and Empirical Asset Pricing.
+Research interests: Financial Intermediation, Credit Risk, and Corporate Finance.

+I will be on the academic job market 2024/25.

 [Curriculum Vitae](/files/cv_zhuolu_gao.pdf)